Notice of Privacy Practices

-SHC staff for the purpose of providing you with care during a scheduled appointment or to refer you to another medical provider; to send you a bill, if necessary, or to file an insurance claim on your behalf, including pharmacy insurance billing and/or to perform quality improvement studies or to make decisions about the services we provide.
+SHC staff for the purpose of providing you with care during a scheduled appointment or to refer you to another medical provider; to send you a bill, if necessary, or to file an insurance claim on your behalf, including performing quality improvement studies or to make decisions about the services we provide.

-SHC business associates for the purpose of performing the jobs we have asked them to do, such as, but not limited to providing after hours nurse advice services or providing student insurance claims processing.
+SHC business associates for the purpose of performing the jobs we have asked them to do, such as, but not limited to providing accreditation review or providing student insurance claims processing.

-To Contact You for the purpose of providing you with appointment and prescription pickup text reminders, information about treatment alternatives or other health-related benefits and services that may be of interest to you.***
+- To Contact You for the purpose of providing you with appointment information about treatment alternatives or other health-related benefits and services that may be of interest to you. ***

-For Fundraising Purposes on behalf of Texas State University.
+- For Fundraising Purposes.
 Only a limited amount of your PHI can be used for this purpose, indicating contact information and treatment dates.
 You are free to opt out of fundraising solicitation, and your decision will have no impact on your treatment or payment at the SHC.

-Immunizations.
-The SHC will disclose proof of immunizations to a school where the state or other similar law requires it prior to admitting a student.
+- Immunizations.
+The SHC will disclose proof of immunization to a school where the state or other similar law requires it prior to admitting a student.

 When Must the SHC Obtain Authorization For Use and Disclosure of my Health Information?